 This grant acknowledges the work these organizations do and how they positively contribute to Kelowna's quality of life, identity and economy.
 Grants are extended to recipients who demonstrate vision, accountability and a spirit of community service in their operations.

-Project grants are available to community organizations, which provide a festival, event or project featuring arts, culture and/or heritage based elements for the benefit of Kelowna residents.
+Project grants are available to community organizations, which provide a festival, event or project that feature arts, culture and/or heritage for the benefit of Kelowna residents.
 Eligible organizations are not required to be from the arts, culture or heritage sector.

 The program acknowledges that new initiatives need seed money and existing projects may need support to help them grow.

 All festivals, events and projects must be accessible to the public, offer a unique experience, and prominently feature arts, culture or heritage content.
-New for 2014, projects may also include organization development projects (see Project Grant Guidelines).
+Introduced in 2014, projects may also include organization development projects (see Project Grant Guidelines).
 Funding is provided for up to three consecutive years on a matching 50/50 basis.

 Community Public Art (CPA) Grants